 Therefore, we introduce important risk measures like volatility, beta, correlation, duration or Value-at-Risk and explore their properties.
 In a next step, appropriate hedging strategies are developed.
 Mostly, they rely either on the application of derivatives like futures, options or swaps; or on the benefit of diversification.
 All concepts are transformed and examined in Excel®.

 The didactical approach therefore relies on impulse lectures, self learning with selected literature and application in Excel®.
-The module comprises 48 contact hours and is completed by case studies from practitioners.
+The module comprises 72 contact hours in total including 30 contact hours of case studies from practitioners.

 - Eun, Cheol & Resnick, Bruce G. (2011): International Finance, McGraw-Hill.